 Limits and Indeterminate Forms

 In calculus, expressions like 0/0 or ∞/∞ are known as indeterminate forms, meaning that their values cannot be determined directly and require further analysis using techniques like L'Hôpital's Rule.
-However, this does not mean that √0 is indeterminate.
+Still, this does not mean that √0 is indeterminate.
 The square root of 0 is a definite value.

 Ambiguity in Complex Numbers